-Students will create and lead their own energy-saving initiative in their community.
+Students will research and engage in an energy-saving initiative in their community.

 - will have extended their knowledge and created or participated in energy-saving initiatives